-&lt;sup>1 Information such as date of birth or ward/division may be obtained from the Board.
+1 Information such as date of birth or ward/division may be obtained from the Board.

-&lt;sup>2 Challengers must go to the front desk and ask to speak with Dana Eckroade or Catrina Vera without cutting in line or interacting with other constituents receiving services from the City Hall Board of Elections office.
+2 Challengers must go to the front desk and ask to speak with Dana Eckroade or Catrina Vera without cutting in line or interacting with other constituents receiving services from the City Hall Board of Elections office.

-2022 GENERAL ELECTION BALLOT CANVASS PROCEDURES
+2023 GENERAL ELECTION BALLOT CANVASS PROCEDURES

-For the November 8, 2022, General Election, the Board anticipates receiving a large number of absentee and mail-in ballots.
-In order to efficiently process these ballots, the Board deputizes and authorizes its staff to comply with the following procedures and to complete the absentee and mail-in ballot pre-canvass and canvass and voting machine ballot pre-canvass in accordance with the Election Code.
+For the November 7, 2023, General Election, the Board anticipates receiving a large number of absentee and mail-in ballots.
+In order to efficiently process these ballots, the Board hereby deputizes and authorizes its staff, including temporary employees, to comply with the following procedures and to complete the absentee and mail-in ballot pre-canvass and canvass and voting machine ballot pre-canvass in accordance with the Election Code.